|

 regularly, how do I?

-have a simple way that they can be tested; your alarm systems user guide
+alarm systems have a simple way that they can be tested; your alarm systems

-will have the exact procedures.
-Don’t forget to call the central
+user guide will have the exact procedures.
+Don’t forget to call the

 Will I get charged for a false alarm?

-money!
-A faulty alarm panel or the careless use of an alarm system can lead
+cost everyone money!
+A faulty alarm panel or the careless use of an alarm

-to false alarms, and cities are growing increasingly strict concerning the
+system can lead to false alarms, and cities are growing increasingly strict

-number of false alarms they will respond to before fining an alarm panel
+concerning the number of false alarms they will respond to before fining an

-owner.
-Every municipality has its own rules regarding fines for false
+alarm panel owner.
+Every municipality has its own rules regarding fines for

 governing your area.
 It's also wise to ensure that you keep your alarm